 Can the inclusion of risk-taking incentives in the standard model of executive compensation rationalize observed compensation practice?
 Hall and Murphy (2002) and Dittmann and Maug (2007) demonstrate that the standard Holmström (1979) model cannot explain the observed compensation contracts.
-In this paper, we show that including risk-taking incentives in the Holmström (1979) model better fits the observed contract empirically.
+In this paper, we show that including risk-taking incentives in the Holmström (1979) model provides a better fits empirically to the observed contract.
 Specifically, we assume that shareholders take into account both effort incentives and risk-taking incentives when designing the compensation contract.
-Our model predicts similar patterns as in the observed compensation contracts that emphasize "carrots" over "sticks": Firms pay a flat wage for large stock price decreases and provide incentives only for medium and high stock price ranges.
+Our model predicts similar patterns to those in the observed compensation contracts which emphasize "carrots" over "sticks": Firms pay a flat wage for large stock price decreases and provide incentives only for medium and high stock price ranges.

 Risk-taking incentives are important in CEO compensation contracts, because equity compensation exposes CEOs to firm-specific risk.
-Risk-averse CEOs will want to reduce the firm risk even if this destroys value.
+Risk-averse CEOs will want to reduce the firm risk, even if this destroys value.
 Therefore, we need risk-taking incentives to induce the CEO to take risks that benefit well-diversified shareholders (Smith and Stulz (1985) and Haugen and Senbet (1981)).
-Indeed, empirical evidence suggests that risk-taking incentives matter for CEOs' actual risk-taking (see, for example, Low (2009), Knopf, Nam, and Thornton (2002), Coles, Daniel, and Naveen (2006), and Acharya, Amihud, and Litov (2011)).
+Indeed, empirical evidence suggests that risk-taking incentives matter for CEOs' actual risk-taking (see, for example, Low (2009), Knopf et al. (2002), Coles et al. (2006), and Acharya et al. (2011)).

-In our model, the CEO does not only exert costly effort but also determines the firm's strategy.
+In our model, the CEO not only exert costly effort but also determines the firm's strategy.
 We capture these dimensions by assuming that the CEO affects both the mean and the volatility of future firm value.
 If the contract does not provide sufficient risk-taking incentives, the risk-averse CEO chooses a strategy that avoids risk and depresses the firm value.
 The best way for shareholders to mitigate this inefficiency is to provide both effort and risk-taking incentives by rewarding good outcomes and not punishing bad outcomes.
-While high stock price realizations are a clear good signal, low stock price realizations are ambiguous: they can be indicative of low effort (which is bad) or of extensive risk-taking (which is good, given that the CEO leans towards inefficiently low risk).
+While high stock prices are a clear indicator of good performance, low stock prices are ambiguous: they can be indicative of low effort (which is undesirable) or of extensive risk-taking (which is good, provided that the CEO leans towards inefficiently low risk).

 The optimal contract in our model differs markedly from the one in the standard model without risk-taking incentives.
-As shown in Dittmann and Maug (2007), the standard model predicts a concave optimal contract that emphasizes "sticks" over "carrots", featuring large penalties for stock price decreases and small gains for stock price increases.
-The result is driven by the decreasing marginal utility so that it is inefficient to make the CEO pay very sensitive to performance at high levels of wealth.
+As shown in Dittmann and Maug (2007), the standard model predicts a concave optimal contract that emphasizes "sticks" rather than "carrots" and that includes large penalties for stock price decreases and small gains for stock price increases.
+The result is driven by the decreasing marginal utility so that it becomes inefficient to make CEO pay very sensitive to performance at high levels of wealth.
 By comparison, our model predicts similar patterns as in the observed compensation contracts that emphasize "carrots": Firms pay a flat wage for poor performance, a convex wage for medium performance, i.e., increasing wealth for higher stock prices, and a concave wage for high performance.
 This result is driven by two forces.
-First, the risk-taking incentives are provided to a risk averse agent by making the contract more convex for medium outcomes (see Ross (2004)).
+First, the risk-taking incentives are provided to a risk-averse agent by making the contract more convex for medium outcomes (see Ross (2004)).
 Second, a decreasing marginal utility leads to the contract being concave for high outcomes.